Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/formulation.rst

 See the :doc:`Objectives <./objectives>` Documentation

 Objectives are declared using the ``f.Objective()`` function.
-This function creates an instance of a ``pyomo.environ.Objective`` and adds it to the ``edi.contrib.Formulation``.
+This function creates an instance of a :class:`~pyomo.environ.Objective` and adds it to the ``pyomo.contrib.edi.Formulation``.
 Multiple objectives can be declared, but interpretation of multiple objectives will depend on the solver.
 The returned values of the ``f.Variable()`` and ``f.Constant()`` declarations can be used to construct the objective.
-Black-box (ie, Runtime) objectives are not supported at this time, but are planned in a future update.
+Black-box (i.e. Runtime) objectives are not supported at this time, but are planned in a future update.

 .. literalinclude:: ../../../../pyomo/contrib/edi/tests/test_docSnippets.py
     :language: python